jj1bdx/airspy-fmradion/README.md

 ### macOS

-* Install HomeBrew `rtl-sdr`, `hackrf`, `airspy`
+* Install HomeBrew `airspy`

 ## Installing

-To install ngsoftfm-jj1bdx, download and unpack the source code and go to the top level directory.
+To install airspy-fmradion, download and unpack the source code and go to the top level directory.
 Then do like this:

  - `mkdir build`